 Who: Dr. Nicol Voermans, Drs.
 Karlijn Bouman, Dr. Corrie Erasmus and Dr. Jan Groothuis

-Research: The researchers at Radboud University are currently running a natural history study for SELENON myopathy patients and MDC1A patients.
+Research: Researchers at Radboud University are currently running a natural history study for SELENON myopathy patients and LAMA2-CMD patients.
 The aim of the study is to gain a better understanding of how MDC1A progresses in patients over time and to identify suitable outcome measures in preparation for future MDC1A clinical trials.

 Who: Prof. Dr. G. Cossu

-Research: Giulio Cossu is recognized for his pioneering work on skeletal myogenesis and for the first cell therapy trial with stem cells for muscular dystrophy.
-He conducted a first in man clinical trial of cell therapy for DMD and is starting a second trial with genetically corrected autologous cells.
+Research: Dr. Giulio Cossu is recognized for his pioneering work on skeletal myogenesis and for the first cell therapy trial with stem cells for muscular dystrophy.
+He conducted a first in man clinical trial of cell therapy for Duchenne’s Muscular Dystrophy and is starting a second trial with genetically corrected autologous cells.